 The Windsor Link is a new line from Windsor Bridge Junction on the former LYR line to Ordsall Lane on the former LNWR line.
 It allows trains from Bolton, Preston and the North to run directly to Piccadilly station.
 The link opened in 1988 and came into full use in 1989.

-Since the main line railways first arrived in Manchester there have been problems for passengers arriving at one station and wanting to depart from another.
-During the 1840s Victoria station and the lines from it, together with the South Junction line and Altrincham branch were built.
-It was only a partial solution.
+Nineteenth century railway developments had given Manchester separate edge of city centre stations; causing problems for passengers arriving at one and wanting to depart from another.
+A partial solution was provided, during the 1840s, by construction of Victoria station and the lines from it, together with the South Junction line and Altrincham branch.
 Even after the 1960s closures passengers still had to get between Piccadilly and Victoria stations.

 By the early 1980s there were lines with only or mainly local services.
 They required increasing levels of subsidy and considerable capital expenditure for renewals.
 Additionally no real solution for City Centre penetration had been found.